SEO HIGH RANK: This Is Additional Heading For Theme, Don't Delete

 The domed apse features depictions of the gospel writers Matthew, Mark, Luke, and John in oval trompe l’oeil frames on each corner.

 The men and women of Calaca volunteered to gather the materials needed for the church’s construction: sand, stone, wood.
-These were brought to Balayan through the Pansipit River to the shore of Calaca, which borders the southern part of the town.
+They brought these to Balayan through the Pansipit River to the shore of Calaca, which borders the southern part of the town.
 From the shore, the people hauled the materials to the church.
 The roof is made of wood and hard stone bricks, while the walls are made of adobe, limestone and sand.
-It was completed in 1861, marking the official status of Calaca as a parokya (parish).
+Completed in 1861, it marks the official status of Calaca as a parokya (parish).

 3. The Basilica de San Martin de Tours, Taal

-Taal’s colossal landmark, the Basilica of San Martin de Tours, is as wide as a 15-storey building is tall.
-Built atop elevated ground, fronting the town plaza and overlooking nearby Balayan Bay, it was designed by Spanish architect Don Luciano Oliver with two belfries, which crashed to the ground in April 1942 during a strong earthquake.
+Taal’s colossal Basilica of San Martin de Tours is as wide as a 15-storey building is tall.
+Built on elevated ground fronting the town plaza and overlooking nearby Balayan Bay, it was designed by Spanish architect Don Luciano Oliver with two belfries, which crashed to the ground in April 1942 during a strong earthquake.

 This quaint town in Batangas bears the name of the smallest active volcano in the world, and is home to the largest Catholic church in Asia.
 For these reasons and others besides, the town has been described as “a town of superlatives.”